This paleo Baked Eggplant Recipe pairs mild roasted eggplant with a richly spiced tomato sauce, nutty toasted almonds, and fresh mint.

 Cucumbers get pickled, tomatoes get stewed (for beautiful things like creamy tomato soup in the middle of winter), and zucchinis get baked.
-(By the way, while I haven’t tried freezing the chocolate zucchini cake I linked to, I’ve found that in general, baked goods with zucchini freeze pretty well if wrapped tightly.)
+(By the way, that chocolate zucchini cake I linked to freezes well for up to 6 months if wrapped well!)

 With the weather being so different here in Kuwait than it is in New York, I’m not sure how long we’ll have access to fresh summer veggies.
 I guess I’ll wait and see!

 Instead of hoarding summer’s bounty for later, I’m trying to make the most of it now with simple dishes like this that really celebrate the last of summer’s sweetness in vegetable form.

 This paleo Baked Eggplant Recipe with Tomato highlights the intense flavor of summer produce.
 The mild flavor of roasted eggplant soaks up the extra-virgin olive oil and the tomato, onion, garlic and spices in the sauce.

 Toasted almonds add nutty crunch and fresh mint brighten it up!